hybridly/hybridly/docs/api/laravel/hybridly.md

 `Hybridly\Hybridly` is a singleton instance that contains convenience methods for common actions.
 It can be accessed by dependency injection or by service location using the [`hybridly()` global function](./functions.md#hybridly).

-Note that most of the methods here have an equivalent [namespaced function](./functions.md#namespaced-functions).
+Note that most of the methods here are shortcuts to [namespaced function](./functions.md#namespaced-functions).

 ## `view`